ravangen/graphql-rate-limit/README.md

 Provide a customized `keyGenerator` to use `context` information to ensure user/client isolation.

-### Target Types and Fields
+### Target Objects and Fields

-Apply the directive to types and fields.
-When applied to a type, it rate limits each of its fields.
+Apply the directive to objects and fields.
+When applied to a object, it rate limits each of its fields.
 A rate limit on a field will override a limit imposed by its parent type.

 ```graphql
 # Apply default rate limiting to all fields of 'Query'